 After a short delay you are connected to the new openerp_ch03 database as user admin with the password you gave it.
 You will have to go through the Setup wizard in steps.
 You have two options:

 1. If you click the Start Configuration button, OpenERP guides you through a series of steps to: Configure Your Interface - proceed with the default Simplified (the other option is Extended); and Configure Your Company Information - enter a Company Name and select a Currency for your company.
 Then OpenERP helps you to install various applications with different functionalities through the following wizard as shown in figure Configuring a database with other applications and functionality when you select Extended view option :

 2. When you click the button Skip Configuration Wizards, you can have the screen as shown in screenshot Starting the minimal database.
 Then you can start working with this minimal database (we will not use this option here).

 Functional needs can be provided by core modules from OpenERP.
 You just have to decide which functionality you want in your system.
 Click the Check Box of the corresponding application in the Configuration Wizard with the Simplified view option.

 For this instance, we need the following applications:

 Warehouse Management (the stock module),

 Sales Management (the sale module).

-To get OpenERP to install these business applications,screens should look as follows:
+To get OpenERP to install these business applications, the Configuration Wizard should look as follows: